Chiji1108/KAMO/README.md

 # KAMO
-OpenType color font made in PostScript.
+OpenType color font made by PostScript.

 ## Install
 You can download here